SJ23 Tech Tip A01, (Updated 2024-12-24) Bob Schimmel, Betsy Schultz & Randy Cook

 ANNUAL FRAME INSPECTION - If the trailer members are welded together, check all the welds annually for cracks.
 Do this with the boat off the trailer.
 The cracks are very tiny and may be difficult to see due to dirt, rust, etc. Use a wire brush to clean the welds and take a REAL GOOD CLOSE look at each.
 You can increase the strength of the joint by welding a triangular gusset plate at each corner.
 I think a bolted trailer is better in the long run but then nuts can loosen as well!
 Nuts have to be checked for movement or torque on an annual basis.

-SAFETY NOTES - Remember, the wheels get immersed in water and receive a double dose of water on the road while towed in the rain.
+SAFETY NOTES - Remember, the wheels get immersed in water and receive a double dose of it while towed in the rain.

 • Tighten the lug nuts with a torque wrench to prevent stretching the studs, tearing the thread or warping the brake drums.
 75 ft. lbs usually does it.